Tenerife: Cheeses

 Tenerife exports about 3,400 tons of cheese per year, representing about 50 percent of the output of the island, and about 25 percent of the entire Canary Islands.

 After the conquest of the Canary Islands, one of the first commercial activities to be started was cheese production.
 The sale of cheese provided the inhabitants with an income and cheese was even used as a form of currency for exchange and sale, becoming a crucial product in agricultural areas of the island.

 Cheese grew to become one of the most commonly produced and consumed products on the island and is regularly served as part of a starter course or as a snack.
 Farms at Arico, La Orotava and Teno produced a variety of cheeses, including soft cheeses, cured, smoked and were mostly handmade.
 Today the main product is goat cheese, although certain amounts are made from sheep's or cow's milk, and according to the Registro General Sanitario de Alimentos, the general health registry, around 75 different cottage cheeses are produced.
 The cheeses of the Canaries have generally received good international reviews, noted for their sweetness which differentiates them from certain other European cheeses.
 In particular, Tenerifan cured goats cheese was awarded best cheese in the world final of the 2008 World Cheese Awards held in Dublin, Ireland.

 Cheeses from Tenerife now have a quality mark promoted by the Fundación Tenerife Rural, to standardize their quality in an attempt to publicize the qualities of the cheese and improve its marketing.

 Gofio

 Gofio is one of the more traditional elements of cooking on the island, It is made with cereal grains that are roasted and then ground.
 Increasingly used to make a gofio on the island is wheat although there are other types, and they are often made with chickpeas.
 Relatively common is a mixed-type with wheat.
 It was served as main food to the guanches even before the Spanish conquest.
 In later times of scarcity or famine it was a staple of the popular Canarian diet.
 Today it is eaten as a main dish (gofio escaldado) or an accompaniment to different dishes, meats, fishes, soups, desserts.
 Some famous cooks have even made gofio ice cream, receiving good comments from the critics.

 Confectionery

-Confectionery in Tenerife is represented and strongly influenced by La Palma, with confections like bienmesabe, leche asada, Príncipe Alberto, frangollo, huevos moles, quesillo, etc.
+Confectionery in Tenerife is represented and strongly influenced by La Palma, with confections like bienmesabe, leche asada, Príncipe Alberto, frangollo, huevos moles, and quesillo.